-I have recently joined Wylde Green Primary school and have been lucky enough to be elected as Staff Governor.
-I am part of the RASP team and I hope my skills will help in what is my first Governor role.
+I have been a teacher at Wylde Green Primary school since 2017 and I am the elected Staff Governor.
+I am part of the RASP team and I also attend Full governing body meetings.

 As the Head Teacher of Wylde Green I automatically become a member of the Governing Body.
 I attend every meeting: the Full Governing Body(FGB); Finance, Staffing & Premises committee and the RASP – Raising Achievement & Standards of Pupils committee.
 I produce a report for each meeting and work alongside the Chair of each committee or the FGB to set the agendas.
 I meet with the Chair of Governors on a very regular basis to discuss issues concerning the day to day running of the school including staffing.